DPUkyle/gradle-worker-poc/README.md

 When 'upgrading' gradle-gosu-plugin to leverage the new Gradle Worker API, I am concerned about strange system.err dumps during test shutdown.

-The tests run just fine, but I have a hunch this is related to the TestKit API getting confused when it spawns multiple client workers.
+The tests run successfully ~, but I have a hunch this is related to the TestKit API getting confused when it spawns multiple client workers~.

+**UPDATE:** The cause of the below stack trace seems to be caused by invoking a build from o.g.t.r.GradleRunner with debug set to true.
+If that TestKit build then executes a task which spawns a worker (IsolationMode.PROCESS), the worker does not shutdown cleanly.
+_Removing `.withDebug(true)` from the GradleRunner configuration makes the issue disappear._

+So, this has no apparent effect on the plugin under test, but the ST was scary and I worry that it could lead other plugin authors down the wrong path.

 Example ST:
 ```